armory/docs/content/en/docs/armory-admin/kubernetes-account-add.md

 hal deploy apply
 ```

-## Done!
+{{% /tab %}}
+{{< /tabs >}}

+## Verify the Kubernetes account appears in the Spinnaker UI

-After your changes get applied, you should be able to see the new Kubernetes account in your Spinnaker UI and be able to deploy to it.
-It may take a while for the new Clouddriver to start up and read information from your new Kubernetes account
+After you apply your changes, you should see the new Kubernetes account in your Spinnaker UI and be able to deploy to it.
+It may take a while for the  Clouddriver to start up and read information from your new Kubernetes account.

-**Don't forget to clear your browser cache / hard refresh your browser (`cmd-shift-r` or `control-shift-r`)**
+>Don't forget to clear your browser cache / hard refresh your browser (`cmd-shift-r` or `control-shift-r`)